[Docker] How to Create a Simple Email Forwarder in 2024

 Still, this was a very basic example of the Simple Mail Forwarder configuration.
 In addition, you may want to use the TLS (SSL) certificate, set up DKIM keys, etc. For these please see the Simple Mail Forwarder documentation on the Docker Hub and GitHub.

-If you do not need a mail forwarder, but just need to be able to send e-mails from web forms of a WordPress site in a Docker container, please see this article.
+If you do not need an email forwarder, but just need to be able to send e-mails from web forms of a WordPress site in a Docker container, please see this article.

 Also, if you do not want to experiment in the production environment, you could try things in the local development environment first.
 In this case, please see this article on how to set up the local development environment on a VirtualBox virtual machine.